actions-marketplace-validations/itzzjb_dockai/README.md

 - **Google Container Registry (GCR)**
 - **Quay.io**
 - **AWS ECR** (limited - skips tag verification due to auth requirements)

+You can also configure it to use your internal registry via customization.

 ### What if my project has unusual requirements?